gilnam74/vex-sneppet/VEX-for-artists.md

 # Solving problems with VEX
 This chapter contains a collection of tutorials on solving miscellaneous production tasks with VEX.
 The goal here is to understand how to develop and implement algorithms to create your own unique tools and setups.

 The problem-solving algorithm would be always based on a core concept: split the overall task into smaller pieces which would be easy to implement.
 Start with the easiest task.
 Move from general to specific, from high level to low.
-Reduce amount of dimensions to take into account, for simplicity, develop a solution for two dimensions only, or even one, if possible.
+Reduce the amount of dimensions to take into account, for simplicity, develop a solution for two dimensions only, or even one, if possible.

 ### Hanging a wire
 The task: having two source points `A` and `B` build a hanging curve between them.